 No. The grant will cover the minimum automatic enrolment pension contributions on the subsidised wage.
-If you top up an employees salary then normal auto enrolment should still be applied.
+If you top up an employee’s salary, then normal auto enrolment should still be applied.

-When will I get the money for my first claim?
+What is the submission deadline and when will I get the money for my first claim?

 Can employees make a request to be furloughed?